 Can I live anywhere in the EU with a Golden Visa?

 With a Golden Visa, you can reside in the country that issued the visa.
 It does not automatically grant freedom of movement and the right to live anywhere in the European Union.
 EU member states with Golden Visa programs have specific rules and residency requirements, typically granting the right to live and work in the country that issued the visa.

-Obtaining a permanent residence card after five years of residency in Golden Visa countries like Portugal, Italy, and Spain will grant the right to reside in other EU countries.
+Obtaining a permanent residence card after five years of residency in Golden Visa countries like Portugal, Italy, and Spain will grant the right to reside in other EU nations.

 Can I renew my European Golden Visa?
 If so, how often?

 Whether you need to renew your Golden Visa and how often depends on the European country that issued the visa.
 Each country has different renewal periods; some offer permanent residency provided the initial investment is maintained.
-The Portugal and Italy Golden Visas are valid for two years and renewable for three years.
-After which, visa holders can apply for permanent residency.
+In Portugal, Golden Visas are valid for two years and renewable for three years.
+After which, visa holders can apply for permanent residency and citizenship.

 The Cyprus Golden Visa is a permanent residence card with no renewal requirements as long as investors continue to hold their investments.